TheOtherRolesAU/TheOtherRoles/README.md

 **Version 3.0.0**
 - Update to Among Us version v2021.11.9s
+- Ability buttons are now bind to the Q key (if it's a killing ability) or to the F key (otherwise).
+We'll make the binds adaptable in the future.

 **Hotfix 2.9.2**
 - Fixed a bug where the names of all players were visible during camouflage